 • 2-3 tablespoons maple syrup

-• Add chunks of cold butter.
+3. Add 8 tablespoons unsalted butter (Cold!)
 Use a pastry blender to chop up all of the butter.
 Your dough will be grainy.
-(You can also use a food processor to do this.)
+If you don't have a pastry blender, freeze the butter and use a large cheese grater to shred the butter into the dry ingredients.

-• In a small bowl, add eggs and milk.
-Add to scone dough with the chopped cooked bacon and pecans.
+4. In a small bowl, add 2 large eggs and 1/2 cup milk or non-dairy milk.
+Whisk and add 1/4 cup chopped cooked bacon and 1/4 cup chopped pecans.

-• Grease a scone pan and add batter to each section and bake for 22-25 minutes.
+6. Grease a scone pan and add some scone batter to each section.
+Use the back of a spoon to press it into each corner and bake for 20-22 minutes.

-• Remove scones from the oven.
-Take out of the scone pan and allow to cool on a cooling rack.
+7. Remove the scones from the oven.
+Carefully remove them from the scone pan and allow them to cool on a cooling rack.

 Notes